lee-lindley/app_read_xlsx/README.md

 a link named "here" from [this page](https://technology.amis.nl/languages/oracle-plsql/read-a-excel-xlsx-with-plsql/) if you want to verify.
 The only change I made was to set invoker rights via an *AUTHID CURRENT_USER* package attribute.

-## ExcelGen Version 2.5
-A slight tweak to Marc Bleron's [ExcelGen](https://github.com/mbleron/ExcelGen) supports **ANYDATA** type columns in the input cursor such that you can copy data, even messy data with varying data types within columns, from one spreadsheet to another.
-That tweak lives in [a fork of ExcelGen](https://github.com/lee-lindley/ExcelGen/tree/anydata) at the moment.
-Marc is refactoring *ExcelGen* so the pull request will not be accepted; however, we have a soft commitment to consider support of **ANYDATA** columns in the future.

 ## ExcelGen Version 3.0

 [ExcelGen](https://github.com/mbleron/ExcelGen) supports **ANYDATA** type columns just fine.
 This means in